Juan Carlos Navarro (basketball): FC Barcelona (1997–2008)

-Memphis Grizzlies (2007–2008)

 As a member of FC Barcelona, Navarro played with players like Sasha Đjorđjević, Artūras Karnišovas, Rony Seikaly, Pau Gasol, and Šarūnas Jasikevičius, which helped make him a better player, and he became one of the most promising young European players, early on in his career with Barcelona.
 Several NBA mock drafts started to set him as a projected NBA draft pick.

 In the 2001–02 season, Navarro was plagued by injuries, which dropped his NBA draft stock.
 Eventually, the Washington Wizards drafted Navarro in the second round (with the 40th pick overall) of the 2002 NBA draft.
-Navarro subsequently declined the Wizards contract offer, as he preferred to stay with FC Barcelona.
+Navarro subsequently declined the Wizards contract offer, as he preferred to stay with Barcelona.

-On August 3, 2007, the Washington Wizards traded Navarro's draft rights, to the Memphis Grizzlies, in exchange for a future first-round draft pick.
-Navarro would later be reunited with his former FC Barcelona and Spain national teammate Pau Gasol, on the Grizzlies.
-After securing his €10 million contract buyout with FC Barcelona, Navarro signed a one-year contract with the Memphis Grizzlies of the NBA, and he played with them during the 2007–08 season.
+On August 3, 2007, the Washington Wizards traded Navarro's draft rights to the Memphis Grizzlies in exchange for a future first-round draft pick.
+Navarro would later be reunited with his former Barcelona and Spain national teammate Pau Gasol on the Grizzlies.
+After securing his €10 million contract buyout with Barcelona, Navarro signed a one-year contract with the Memphis Grizzlies of the NBA, and he played with them during the 2007–08 season.

 In his rookie NBA season, Navarro was one of the Grizzlies' team leaders in three-point shooting (.361).
-He was also named to the 2007–08 NBA All-Rookie Second Team, after averaging 10.9 points per game.
-On June 18, 2008, Navarro decided to leave the NBA and return to Spain.
+He was also named to the 2007–08 NBA All-Rookie Second Team after averaging 10.9 points per game.
+On June 18, 2008, he decided to leave the NBA and return to Spain.
 He signed a four-year deal worth €12 million net income (with an optional fifth year that would bring the total contract to €15 million net income) with Barcelona, his former team.
 A qualifying contract offer, that had been previously tendered to Navarro by the Memphis Grizzlies, was eventually rescinded by the team on September 10, 2009.
 That allowed the Grizzlies the cap space to then sign Allen Iverson.

 Navarro's final NBA game was played on April 16, 2008, in a 111–120 loss to the Denver Nuggets where he recorded 16 points, 7 assists, 4 rebounds and 2 steals.

-Return to FC Barcelona (2008–2018)
+FC Barcelona (2008–2018)

 Navarro with FC Barcelona, getting past Joventut's Pau Ribas, after a screen performed by Daniel Santiago (2009).